Société Française d’Études Écossaises

 1pm-2pm lunch (Technoforum)

 2pm-3.30pm panel 2.
-Le littoral comme lieu de passage / The Coast as a Crossing Point
+The Coast as a Crossing Point / Le littoral comme lieu de passage

 Asha Hornsby (University of St Andrews), Fishing for Meaning: Nineteenth-Century Whaling Surgeons, Shetland, and the ‘High North’.